SFera: SFERA Award

 Introduced in 1981, the SFERA Award is the only national award for the SF genre in Croatia.
 Until 1991, the award was given for the area of the whole former Yugoslavia and its recipients were, among others, World Fantasy Award winner Zoran Živković, for his two-tome Encyclopedia of Science Fiction, Predrag Raos, Darko Macan, Igor Kordej, Darko Suvin, and Aleksandar Žiljak.

 SFeraKon

-The annual Croatian science fiction convention, SFeraKon, is held in Zagreb since 1979, nowadays usually in the last week of April.
-It's the longest-running and the biggest annual science fiction convention in South-Eastern Europe, usually attended by 600-800 people.
+The annual Croatian science fiction convention, SFeraKon, is held in Zagreb since 1979.
+It's the longest-running and the biggest annual science fiction convention in South-Eastern Europe, usually attended by more than 2000 people.
 SFeraKon was initiated by the First Exhibition of Science Fiction (Prvi sajam naučne fantastike), held in Zagreb and Belgrade in 1972, organised by the Zagreb student gallery SC, the American Library of Zagreb, and the Belgrade Student Cultural Centre (SKC).

 In 1986, SFeraKon was actually held as the Eurocon convention under the name Ballcon.
 The 1992 Eurocon was also meant to be held in Zagreb, but the venue was changed to Freudenstadt, Germany, because of the war.
 The 1998 SFeraKon was also the 1998 Euroconference.
+And finally, 2012 SFeraKon was held as Eurocon convention under the name Kontakt.